Understand the Graphs

 Motion

 Motion is an abstract concept.
-It is difficult to order a motion off eBay or Alibaba, for example.
+You cannot buy a motion off eBay, for example.

 Motion design software is only useful if the motion is visible.
-The easiest method to make a motion become visible is to plot a motion as a graph - this is MotionDesigner.
+The easiest method to make a motion become visible is to plot a motion as a graph - that is, MotionDesigner.

-A different method is to move machine-elements in a model with the same motions as the motion graphs.
-That is what MechDesigner does.
+A different method is to move machine-elements in a model with the same motions as the motion graphs. - that is, MechDesigner.

 Motion Graphs in MotionDesigner

-You can see up to four graphs in MotionDesigner: Position, Velocity, Acceleration, and Jerk.
-These are the four motion-derivatives.
+You can see up to four graphs in MotionDesigner: Position, Velocity, Acceleration, and Jerk - the four important motion-derivatives.

 GST-MotionDesigner-MotionOnlyExample-Understanding